 How do I add complications to the Apple Watch?

 Firstly, you'll need to make sure you're selecting a watch face which already has complications for you to edit.
+Luckily, the majority of Apple's watch faces offer complication support - however, the amount of complications they offer differ.
 From there, simply hold down the screen on your Watch, tap which green box you want to edit and use the Digital Crown to scroll through which options you want on your face.